OWASP/www-project-proactive-controls/docs/the-top-10/introduction.md

 ## Security Controls

 The description of each control has the same structure.
-The control itself has an unique name preceeded by the control number: **Cx: Control Name**, e.g., *C1: Implement Access Control*.
+The control itself has an unique name preceded by the control number: **Cx: Control Name**, e.g., *C1: Implement Access Control*.

 Each control has the same sections: